CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 values
 ^^^^^^

-Transforms dictionary into array of values.
+Transforms dictionary into an array of values.

 If we use further transform object from ``group`` example and apply it to the following template:

 .. code-block:: mustache